-Regardless of whether an attorney is aware of it, a client’s traumatic experiences will generally have a direct relationship in not only the attorney-client relationship, but also the way the client relates to the court system.
+Regardless of whether a criminal attorney is aware of it, a client’s traumatic experiences will generally have a direct relationship in not only the criminal lawyer-client relationship, but also the way the client relates to the court system.
 According to research on the brain, experiencing a traumatic incident has a distinct physiological effect on the brain, which in turn affects behavior in the short-term and long-term.
 This phenomenon is colloquially referred to as the “fight, flight, or freeze” evolutionary response.

 Researchers in the field came to the same conclusion in a study analyzing the brain’s prefrontal cortex.
 Without digging too far deep, the frontal cortex is key because it’s the part of the brain responsible for decision-making and memory.